Out of the Dark (Into the Light): Background information

 The album turned out to be a big success in German-speaking countries, resulting in another No. 1 in Austria, No. 3 in Germany and No. 4 in Switzerland; it also reached No. 35 in Hungary.
 The posthumous singles charted quite well in most countries in comparison to those from his previous three albums.
 The single "Out of the Dark" was especially successful, climbing to No. 2 of the Austrian and the German charts respectively and also had very good airplay.
 Furthermore, it came under the Top 5 of the Latvian airplay charts and even reached the Argentine Airplay Charts of Buenos Aires with #98.
 Most of the posthumous success is credited to the song "Out of the Dark".

-"Out of the Dark" contains the line "...muss ich denn sterben, um zu leben?" ("...do I have to die in order to live?").
+The song "Out of the Dark" contains the line "...muss ich denn sterben, um zu leben?" ("...do I have to die in order to live?").
 This made many people think Falco felt that he was going to die soon, though he had already performed the song live a year before his death.

 The actual inspiration for this line remains unknown.
 "Egoist" and also "The Spirit Never Dies (Jeanny Final)" became his last notable hits in Germany and Switzerland.
 Ten years after Falco's death, the album re-entered the Austrian charts again.